daopapp/docker-etl-python-rabbitmq-mongodb-mysql/README.md

 # Readme

-## Description
-    This project is a Docker-based solution for creating ETL processes in Python, using MongoDB and MySQL, with RabbitMQ queues.
+Hey there!
+Welcome to our ETL project, where we use Docker to create event-driven architectures for ETL processes in Python, using MongoDB and MySQL with RabbitMQ queues.

-    The main goal of the project is to connect to a MongoDB database, transform the data, and load it into a MySQL-based business intelligence system.
+Our main goal is to connect to MongoDB, transform the data, and load it into a MySQL-based business intelligence system, with the added bonus of handling events through RabbitMQ queues, making our project efficient and reliable.

-    The project is designed to handle event-driven architectures, with data processing taking place through a RabbitMQ queue rather than as a massive, full-database consumption.
+Here are the steps to deploy and test your worker in both development and production environments:

 ## Deployment instructions